 - How do you build and maintain your personal brand?

 Set yourself smart goals first: They might revolve around positioning yourself, be top-of-mind when your target group is thinking about the topics you are an expert in.
+Display your expertise to build authority and long-term trust.

 Have a mid-term strategy: Know your next steps but never plan too far ahead giving you the opportunity to quickly adapt to changes situations and incorporate your learnings into your actions.